Are you good at writing emails?

 So, make sure you’re greeting your audience by their name, and try to remember to mix things up.
 Writing “Hi Bob” on every single email feels pretty boring.
 If your company’s tone of voice allows for it, why not try variations like “Happy Friday, Bob!”

 Step three: The body

-Ok, you’ve gotten someone to open your email and they’re actually reading it.
-At least they’re starting to.
+Ok, you’ve gotten someone to open your email and they’re reading it.
 You’ve now got about two seconds (well, probably less if we’re honest) to get their attention and communicate what it is that you’re trying to tell them.
 Here’s how to do it:

 - Get to the point as quickly as possible.
 Most people don’t have the time or energy to read through the email equivalent of small talk.
-Sure you need to provide some context, and you may want to inject some personality, but get to the point quickly.
+Sure you need to provide some context, and you may want to inject some personality, but get to the content of the email quickly.
 Why are you writing and what do you want your reader to do?

 - Say less, not more.
 You may have important things to say, but just make sure that you’re saying them as concisely as possible.
 Most people are going to skim your email at best.
 By eliminating the number of words on the page, you’ll increase the amount of your content that they actually read.

 - Make your message scannable.
 Avoid long paragraphs or anything that could be perceived as a wall of content.
 Break your message up with headings and bulleted lists so your audience can quickly navigate to the points they care about.

 - Include a clear call to action.
 What is the reader supposed to do?
-Call you?
 Click on a link?
 Download a piece of content?
 Don’t just be explicit about what you want people to do, make it very clear how they’re supposed to do it.